- Educational Support Fund

 HISTORY OF SUCCESS

-Over 200 postgraduate and undergraduate students supported through the £450,000 raised by the Educational Support Fund .
+- Over 250 postgraduate and undergraduate students supported through the £465,000 raised by the Educational Support Fund.

-have obtained their undergraduate degree in a relevant engineering or science subject
+Postgraduate-Masters candidates should have obtained their undergraduate degree in a relevant engineering or science subject.

-AND have been accepted on a one year Masters (postgraduate) course of study related to offshore engineering, marine science or
+AND have been accepted on a one-year Masters (postgraduate) course of study related to offshore engineering, marine science, or underwater technology.

 OR a firm offer of a degree place at a university,